Cholera in Haiti and Dominican Republic

 If you develop severe diarrhea and/or vomiting while travelling or after you return to Canada

 - Tell a health care professional where you have been travelling or living.

-- Drink fluids and use oral rehydration salts to prevent dehydration.
+- Drink fluids and use oral rehydration solutions to prevent dehydration.

 - Infants, young children, the elderly and those with underlying health conditions are at greatest risk of dehydration.